-To enter the zone mode of the SAFESEAS Monitor Area Set Up GUI (Figure 4.2.1.1-1), select the "Zone" pushbutton in the "Configure" area near the top of the GUI.
-When editing in zone mode, the GUI's upper left list (the "Monitor Area Zones" list) consists of the IDs for all the zones and counties currently comprising the monitoring area, and the lower left list (the "Additional Zones" list) consists of the IDs for other nearby zones/counties.
-The one-line window near the GUI's upper right corner, just above the list title "Associated Stations", gives the name of the active zone whose associated stations list is being edited.
-The GUI's "Associated Stations" list shows the IDs for the fixed stations currently associated with the active zone.
+To enter the zone mode of the SAFESEAS Monitor Area Set Up application (Figure 4.2.1.1-1), select the "Zone" pushbutton next to the "Configure" label at the top of the window.
+When editing in zone mode, the upper left list (the "Monitor Area Zones" list) includes the IDs for all the zones and counties currently comprising the monitoring area, and the lower left list (the "Additional Zones" list) includes the IDs for other nearby zones/counties.
+The text-entry box near the upper right corner, just above the list title "Associated Stations", indicates the name of the active zone whose associated stations list is being edited.
+The "Associated Stations" list shows the IDs for the fixed stations currently associated with the active zone.

-The contents of the GUI's lower right list are configured by the "MA Stns" and "Regional Stns" pushbuttons.
+The lower right list is configured by the "MA Stns" and "Regional Stns" pushbuttons.
 If "MA Stns" is selected, the IDs for all fixed stations associated with one or more zones/counties in the monitoring area are listed.
 In essence, "MA Stns" is the list of all fixed stations whose reports are monitored by SAFESEAS (i.e., players on the field).
 When "Regional Stns" is selected, the IDs for all the fixed stations within the regional area not currently associated with any zone or county in the monitoring area are shown.
 Fixed stations in the "Regional Stns" list are not monitored by SAFESEAS (i.e., they are players on the bench waiting for the call).